-You are not required to upload material in all seven boxes, though a variety of materials is encouraged in order to illustrate the strengths of your project to the review panel.
+You are not required to upload material in all five boxes, though a variety of materials is encouraged in order to illustrate the strengths of your project to the review panel.

-In the text box provided for each item, please include a brief description (e.g. in the case of artist work, list the title, medium, dimensions, year of completion, duration, etc. where applicable.
+In the text box provided for each item, please include a brief description (e.g. in the case of artist work, list the title, medium, dimensions, year of completion, duration, etc.).
 Please limit audio and video clips to no more than 2 minutes.
 (If a sample is longer than two minutes, please indicate start and end times for the clip you would like the panel to review.)

 PLEASE NOTE: The online system can accommodate images, text documents, video, and audio in most formats, however there is a 25 MB limit for ALL support materials combined.
-We recommend that video be uploaded to a site such as Vimeo or Youtube, and links provided in an uploaded document.
+We recommend that video be uploaded to a site such as Vimeo or YouTube, and links provided in an uploaded document.
 If you have any questions, contact Education staff Daniel Kahn (Daniel.email@example.com) or Maggie Anderson (Maggie.Anderson@arts.ri.gov) or 401-222-3880.

 Grant Award Requirements

-Recipients must acknowledge their RISCA support in a prominent manner in all materials and announcements, both audio and visual, related to the performance, exhibition, etc. mounted as a result of their support from RISCA.
-Recipients must also display, in a prominent manner, the RISCA logo in association with that acknowledgment.
+- You must acknowledge RISCA support in a prominent manner in all materials and announcements, both audio and visual, related to the grant program.
+Grant recipients must also display, in a prominent manner, the RISCA logo in association with that acknowledgment.
 Further detail regarding acknowledgement can be found at https://risca.online/grants/public-acknowledgement/.

 - You must keep records of receipts and expenditures related to the funded activity.
 Be prepared to make your records available to RISCA if requested by RISCA.
-All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following completion of the grant period.
+All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following the grant period.